eakalak-suthampan/Coursera_Data_Science_Capstone/README.md

 author: Eakalak Suthampan
 date: 8 June 2017

-This capstone is a final project of [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science)
+This capstone is a final project of [Coursera Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science)

 [My other projects for this course](http://rpubs.com/suteak)